 - Postal AddressPostboks 78055020 BERGEN

 Andrea Saltelli has worked on physical chemistry, environmental sciences, applied statistics, impact assessment and science for policy.
 His main disciplinary focus is on sensitivity analysis of model output, a discipline where statistical tools are used to interpret the output from mathematical or computational models, and on sensitivity auditing, an extension of sensitivity analysis to the entire evidence-generating process in a policy context.
-At present he is visiting researcher at Open Evidence Research, Universitat Oberta de Catalunya (UOC), Barcelona, and the Centre for the Study of the Sciences and the Humanities (SVT) - University of Bergen (UIB).
+At present he is researcher at Open Evidence Research, Universitat Oberta de Catalunya (UOC), Barcelona, and guest at the Centre for the Study of the Sciences and the Humanities (SVT) - University of Bergen (UIB).
 He lives and works in Barcelona.
 His most recent research includes a collaboration with Paul-Marie Boulanger on applications of the theories of Niklas Luhmann (1,2), and with Erik Reinert and other scholars on responsible modelling and the ethics of quantification.

 - 2020.
 The technique is never neutral.
 How methodological choices condition the generation of narratives for sustainability.
 Environmental Science and Policy.
 87-98.